openstack/openstack-ansible-os_keystone/doc/source/configure-federation-sp.rst

 Configure keystone as a federated Service Provider
 ==================================================

-In OpenStack-Ansible, the default installation of keystone uses NGINX and ``uWSGI``, however when deploying federation we instead use Apache with ``uWSGI``.
+In OpenStack-Ansible, the default installation of keystone uses Apache with ``uWSGI``.
 The additional configuration of keystone as a federation service provider adds Apache ``mod_shib`` or ``mod_auth_openidc`` and configures it to respond to authentication specific request locations from a client.

 .. note::